cbartram/nanoleaf-layout/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](#badge)

-Introducing Nanoleaf Layout!
-The **only** package on NPM which takes your physical Nanoleaf layout and displays it in **any** 2D application.
+Nanoleaf Layout is the **premier** package on NPM which takes your physical Nanoleaf layout and displays it in **any** 2D application.
 Nanoleaf Layout will take in the confusing `X,Y` coordinates and Orientation that comes from Nanoleaf's
 OpenAPI and converts it into a useful 2D graphic visual which you can place in your application!

 Nanoleaf is a revolutionary smart lighting product which is fun and easy to use!
+It can be connected into different patterns with varying effects and colors.
  Their development documentation can be fairly confusing for developers when it comes to how their layout data is organized so I created this Library to make it easy for developers to mimic the
  Nanoleaf's physical layout on a screen.
 Ultimately this helps open up new doors that allow users to intuitively interact with their nanoleaf on a computer, phone, or tablet!